-Low GI dieters should be aware that there are also some foods that are NOT "high glycemic", but nonetheless are also best avoided by dieters.
+Low GI dieters should be aware that some foods are NOT "high glycemic", but also should be avoided by dieters.

 Among the most common of such weight-loss "troublemakers" are:

-- Alchoholic beverages (including beer, wine, and "hard" liquors)
+- Alcoholic beverages (including beer, wine, and "hard" liquors)

 - Fructose-rich foods (most commonly fruit juices, honey, high fructose corn syrup (HFCS) and agave nectar